 For example, if a project supports the set-up of a protected area to conserve biodiversity, questions like these could arise: Will the local population suffer a loss of income because hunting or gathering rights are restricted?
 Is there a risk of people being displaced or resettled?
 How can possible negative effects for the people concerned be avoided?
 Regardless of the project, be it on waste or electromobility, questions on the far-reaching consequences of the project activities could always arise.

-IKI Small Grants safeguards are based on the Performance Standards on Environment and Social Responsibility of the International Finance Corporation (IFC) as adopted by the Green Climate Fund (GCF).
+IKI Small Grants safeguards are based on the Performance Standards on Environment and Social Responsibility of the International Finance Corporation (IFC).
 The IFC Performance Standards cover the following aspects:

 - Working conditions

 - Resource efficiency and prevention of pollution